8 min read

 CLOTHING AND SHOES

 First and foremost, you should assume that with your get home bag, you will be walking.
 The first thing you should have is a pair of shoes or boots that are comfortable to walk in.
 If you always wear good shoes then skip this but if you wear high heels or dress shoes that hurt your feet by the end of the day, pack a pair of good walking shoes/boots with your bag.
 An extra pair of socks is a great addition to the bag too.
 I recommend wool socks as they help pull moisture away from your body and will keep your feet warm even when wet.
-If its winter and you will be walking in snow, I highly recommend boot gaiters to keep snow out of your boots and the bottom of your pants dry.
+If its winter and you will be walking in the snow, I highly recommend boot gaiters to keep snow out of your boots and the bottom of your pants dry.

 Read the article on Clothing and Layering Basics for some tips on what clothes you should but in your get home bag.